-- 8.1 MPW recognises the importance of providing early help to students to provide support for a problem as soon as it arises to prevent it from escalating.
+- 8.1 Early help may be provided exclusively by the college in cases which do not require a referral to statutory services or in conjunction with third parties where the threshold criteria have been met.
+The purpose of early help is to improve resilience and outcomes and to prevent problems from escalating.
 We recognise that young people may face many challenges that put them in need of support and ensure that staff are aware of them.
 These include stress, peer pressure, body image concerns, mental health and relationship issues. - 8.2 Students are encouraged to raise concerns as soon as they are identified, either through their Personal Tutor or directly with the Designated Safeguarding Lead, so that effective early support can be provided.
 They should be taken seriously and never be made to feel that they are creating a problem for reporting concerns or abuse. - 8.3 If staff believe that a student could benefit from early help, they should discuss the matter with the DSL who will, taking into account the LSCP's threshold criteria, consider what action should be taken. - 8.4 If early help is provided, the situation will be monitored carefully and a referral to children's social services made if the student's situation does not appear to be improving. - 8.5 The college has various mechanisms to help identify emerging problems, including a thorough student recruitment process, the college's pastoral system, the PSHE programme and various policies, including Anti-Bullying and Cyber-bullying, E-Safety, Mental Health and Prevent.
-Staff training also prepares staff to identify students who might benefit from early help. - 8.6 The college recognises the increased vulnerability of young people who:
+Staff training also prepares staff to identify students who might benefit from early help. - 8.6 The college recognises the increased vulnerability of young people who: - are disabled or have certain health conditions and has specific additional needs; - have special educational needs (whether or not they have a statutory Education, Health and Care plan) as they are more prone to peer-group isolation or bullying (including prejudice-based bullying); - do not have English as a first language; - are in private foster care; - are living away from home for the first time; - are frequently missing from education, care or home, persistently absent from college or not receiving full-time education; - · are faced with challenging family circumstances; - are showing signs of being drawn into anti-social or criminal behaviour; - are frequently missing, or persistently absent from college, or not in receipt of full-time education; - have experienced multiple suspensions and may be at risk of permanent exclusion - are looked-after children; - are acting as young carers; - are misusing drugs or alcohol themselves; - Has a parent or carer in custody or is affected by parental offending; - are gender questioning; - are at risk of being radicalised or exploited; - · are showing early signs of abuse, neglect or mental health problems; and

-- are Disabled or have Special Educational Needs (whether or not they have a statutory Education, Health and Care plan) as they are more prone to peer-group isolation or bullying (including prejudice-based bullying); - do not have English as a first language; - are in private foster care; - are living away from home for the first time; - are frequently missing from care or home; - are faced with challenging family circumstances; - are showing signs of being drawn into anti-social or criminal behaviour; - are looked-after children; - are acting as young carers; - are misusing drugs or alcohol themselves; - are at risk of being radicalised or exploited; - are showing early signs of abuse, neglect or mental health problems; and - may be subject to discrimination and maltreatment on the grounds of race, religion, ethnicity, sexual orientation, sexual identity or other protected characteristics.
+• may be subject to discrimination and maltreatment on the grounds of race, religion, ethnicity, sexual orientation, sexual identity or other protected characteristics.

 Such children may be more likely to need early help.
-Also, recognising abuse or neglect may be more difficult for these young people for many reasons, including:
+Also, recognising abuse, exploitation or neglect may be more difficult for these young people for many reasons, including: